mcharouk/aws/Certification/advanced_architecture.md

 * For private subnets, eventually add route to egress-only IgW
 * Must explicitly add IpV6 addresses to existing instances.

+## VPN With Direct Connect

+* Only 2 options
+  * Connection with Public VIF
+  * Connection with Transit VIF
+  * Not possible with Private VIF

 # Beanstalk

 ## Managed Platform updates